How To Read Wind Barbs on a Station Model

 2.1 Wind Barbs and Flags

-The primary visual elements used to represent wind speed on a station model are wind barbs and flags.
-These symbols connect to a line that indicates the wind direction, which measures from the direction the wind blows towards.
-The wind barbs and flags are positioned on the side of the line opposite to the direction the wind is coming from.
+The main visual elements for determine wind speed on a station model are wind barbs and flags.
+These symbols link to a line that shows which way the wind is blowing.
+The direction is measured from where the wind blows towards.
+The wind barbs and flags are placed on the side of the line opposite to where the wind comes from.

 2.2 Wind Direction Indicator

-Before looking at read wind speed, you should know that a line from the center of the station model shows wind direction.
-The end of the line points in the direction the wind is blowing.
-For example, if the line points to the north, it means the wind is blowing from the south towards the north.
-This direction indicator serves as the reference for placing the wind barbs and flags.
+Before checking the wind speed, know that a line from the center of the station model shows wind direction weather vane.
+The end of the line points where the wind is blowing.
+For example, if the line points north, the wind is blowing from the south to the north.
+This indicator shows where to put the wind barbs and flags.

 3. Understanding Wind Speed Symbols